 - Competitor analysis.
 Analyze how they launched, their page, achievements, numbers of votes, comments, etc.

 - Choose the launch day.
-It’s an essential aspect since launching your product on Thursday you may get measurably different results than on Sunday.
+It’s an essential aspect since launching your product on Thursday.
+You may get measurably different results than on Sunday.
 Analyze other companies and the correlation between the chosen day and votes.
 Usually, the competition is the fiercest on Tuesday and Thursday.
 Besides, a lot depends on what products are launched the same day as yours.

 When to launch?

 In fact, this is a key moment.
-We waited with the launch of Plerdy for two years.
+We waited for the launch of Plerdy for two years.
 Why?
 Our team wanted to complete several tasks: 1.)
 Create a product that outperforms competitors.
 2.)
 Increase product awareness to get more supporters.

 What about the target audience?
 It’s hard to predict.
 Of course, some users will never get interested in your product or buy anything.
-Still, Product Hunt is a great advertising thing that generates links, online mentions, and potential customers.
+Still, Product Hunt is great advertising that generates links, online mentions, and potential customers.
 For example, we were contacted by one of the top world’s usability experts who wanted to communicate directly because he liked our product.
 We plan to stay in touch with him and even start mutually beneficial cooperation.